 Kay Gonzalez joined PLF’s IT and Development team in 2004.
 At that time, she had no real interest in anything legal or political in nature.
 She was solely interested in resolving IT issues and number crunching.

-However, PLF’s property rights cases started to pique her interest.
-PLF’s press release updates and videos featuring touching stories of client testimonials victim to big government, made her realize she was part of something remarkable.
+However, PLF’s property rights cases piqued her interest.
+PLF’s press releases and videos featuring stories of big government abuse made her realize she was part of something remarkable.
 She was part of an organization that fought for something she truly believed in—the value and respect of human life.

-Privileged to have been part of PLF during their past 5 US Supreme Court victories, Kay remains proud to be part of the Foundation where she continues to work behind the scenes assisting the IT Department and managing the Foundation’s donor database.
+Privileged to have been part of PLF during many U.S. Supreme Court victories, Kay remains proud to be part of the Foundation where she continues to work behind the scenes managing the Foundation’s donor database.

 Kay received her BS degree in Computer Science from the University of San Francisco.